dbos-inc/dbos-demo-apps/typescript/alert-center/README.md

-# DBOS Widget Store - Fulfillment Department
+# DBOS Alert Response Center

 Visit the main [widget store](../widget-store/README.md) app for an opportunity to buy a widget!